-In what ways does positive thinking affect your health?
-Positive thinking has been shown to have powerful effects on both mental and physical well-being.
+Positive thinking has been shown to have powerful effects on both mental health and physical well-being.
 Maintaining a positive outlook does not mean seeing the world only through rose-colored glasses—it’s about keeping an optimistic but realistic outlook instead of dwelling on negativity.

 Positive thinking makes you more resilient to life’s stresses.

 Being optimistic and engaging in positive self-talk can help you better weather the storms of life.
 Resilience is a key psychological characteristic that helps people carry on, bounce back, and even thrive in the face of adversity.

 A 2004 study found that positive thinking helps contribute to better mental and physical wellness by improving coping abilities.

 Positive thinking can improve your resistance to the common cold.
 Improved immunity is one of the many ways that positive thinking affects your health.